Aaron Hernandez Had No Drugs In His System At Time Of Death, Wrote Biblical Reference On Cell Wall With Blood

 — Ole Zeet (@Burnzito24) May 4, 2017

-Thursday’s report detailing the circumstances of Aaron Hernandez’ death scene also confirm that the former Patriot was nude at the time of his discovery, and that he had gone to some trouble to prevent being discovered before he had completed his task.
+Thursday’s report detailing the circumstances of Aaron Hernandez’s death scene also confirm that the former Patriot was nude at the time of his discovery, and that he had gone to some trouble to prevent being discovered before he had completed his task.
 Reportedly, he had shoved cardboard into the tracks of his cell door to prevent it from being opened easily.

-In addition to releasing new details regarding Aaron Hernadez’ death on Thursday, it is also being reported that a judge denied a request by Ursula Ward – the mother of murder victim Odin Lloyd – to access the remains of the former footballer as part of her civil wrongful death lawsuit.
-As New Haven Register News reports, Hernandez’ victim’s mother is actively suing his estate in connection to her son’s 2013 murder, a murder Aaron Hernandez was convicted of committing.
+In addition to releasing new details regarding Aaron Hernandez’s death on Thursday, it is also being reported that a judge denied a request by Ursula Ward — the mother of murder victim Odin Lloyd — to access the remains of the former footballer as part of her civil wrongful death lawsuit.
+As New Haven Register News reports, Hernandez’s victim’s mother is actively suing his estate in connection to her son’s 2013 murder, a murder Aaron Hernandez was convicted of committing.

 They Just Released The Alleged Pics Of NFL Star Aaron Hernandez Gay Prison Lover, And The ‘LOVE’ Note Aaron Left Himhttps://t.co/pPPBQEBxKu